Gunmen kill 15 at college in north Nigeria's Kano

 At least 82 people were killed in July in a double suicide bombing in the north Nigerian city of Kaduna in July.

-The group's leader Abubakar Shakeup proclaimed a "Muslim territory" in the northeast after seizing Gwoza near the border with Cameroon, to the east, last month.
+The group's leader Abubakar Shekau proclaimed a "Muslim territory" in the northeast after seizing Gwoza near the border with Cameroon, to the east, last month.

 Jonathan in a statement called the Kano raid a "dastardly attack", adding that "the government continues to do all within its powers to further enhance the ability of ... security agencies to prosecute the war against terrorism to a successful conclusion and provide greater security ... across the country."